appacademy/SWEO-Part-Time-Resources/1-Module/3-week/3-day/resource.md

   - Open windows file explorer for the current folder

 ## Download Project using Curl Command
-Note: If you use Windows you might find it easier to use curl to download the zip file into your WSL.
+Note: Can be done for mac or windows.
+If you use Windows you might find it easier to use curl to download the zip file into your WSL.
 Here's how to do that:

 - right click on the link to the zip file and copy the link to your clipboard
 - In the Ubuntu Terminal type the following: `curl -o skeleton.zip paste-link-here` and then paste in the link you copied and press Enter.
 This will download the zip file into your current directory.